VSK00733/LinkPedh/README.md

 ## LinkPedh

-LinkPedh is a website created to help you share multiple social media links.
-You can put all their social media and other links on LinkPedh and directly share your LinkPedh link to others.
-This will not only organise everything but also will make it easy for other people to contact you.
+LinkPedh is a website created to help you store multiple links.
+You can put all your social media and other links on LinkPedh without any worry of losing them.
+LinkPedh will help you organise all your links at one place.
 Here is the website link: linkpedh.vercel.app

 ## Getting Started